Skip to main content

 What happens during facelift surgery?

-Depending on the degree of change you’d like to see, your facelift choices include a traditional facelift, limited incision facelift or a neck lift.
+Depending on the degree of change you’d like to see, you may have one of several procedures: a traditional facelift, a limited incision facelift or a neck lift.

 Traditional Facelift

 A traditional facelift incision often begins in the hairline at the temples, continues around the ear and ends in the lower scalp.
-Fat may be sculpted or redistributed from the face, jowls and neck and underlying tissue is repositioned, commonly the deeper layers of the face and the muscles are also lifted.
+Fat may be sculpted or redistributed from the face, jowls and neck.
+Underlying tissue is repositioned.
+The deeper layers of the face and the muscles are also lifted.

-An alternative to a traditional facelift uses shorter incisions at the temples, continuing around the ear and possibly within the lower eyelids or under the upper lip.
+An alternative to the traditional procedure, this surgery uses shorter incisions at the temples, continuing around the ear and possibly within the lower eyelids or under the upper lip.

 Neck Lift

-When your procedure is completed, a bandage could gently be placed around your face to minimize swelling and bruising.
+When your procedure is completed, a bandage is gently placed around your face to minimize swelling and bruising.
 A thin tube may be present to drain any excess blood or fluid that may collect under the skin.
+Your surgeon will provide specific instructions on how to care for the incisions, what medications to take or apply, what concerns to watch out for and when to follow up with your doctor.

-Life-long sun protection will help to maintain your rejuvenated appearance by minimizing photo-aging or sun damage.
+Care for your face and neck doesn’t end with recovery.
+Life-long sun protection helps maintain your rejuvenated appearance by minimizing photo-aging and sun damage.
 In addition, a healthy lifestyle will also help extend the results of your rejuvenated, more youthful appearance.

 • Unfavorable scarring